kumu/docs/guides/controls.md

 #### Built-in controls

-All of Kumu's built-in controls (search, zoom buttons, settings buttons, and legend) are handled by the same platform that custom controls are built on.
+All of Kumu's built-in controls (search, zoom buttons, settings buttons, the [legend](/guides/legends.html)) are handled by the same platform that custom controls are built on.
 That means you can move the built-in controls around, omit ones you don't need, or even reset the built-in controls and start from scratch.

 Although you won't see it in your Advanced Editor, here's the default `@controls` code working behind the scenes: